DoSomething/communal-docs/Incidents/INCIDENT_PLAYBOOK.md

 7. Does this failure relate to a recent change or deploy?
     1. If we changed content on a campaign (such as a closed campaign or new copy) and that's causing the failure, update the test to reflect that & re-run the test.
 If that resolves the incident, you're all set!
     2. If this relates to a recent deploy, try [rolling back that deploy](#rolling-back-deploys) to the previous release.
 We can always fix the bug when we're back in the office.
-8. If the site is still broken, escalate the incident to bring in a technical lead.
+8. If the site is still broken, **Escalate** the incident to bring in a technical lead.

 We'll [create a new `#incident-####` channel](#incident-channels) to continue to debug & monitor the incident.
 While we figure out next steps, we'll also write a message in `#announce` to let other staffers know that we're looking into the problem.
 The message should roughly follow this template: